 Product weight: 22 pounds

 (Side note: Do you see that huge upper weight limit!
 This seat is great for older kids.
-See more best lightweight stroller options for 3, 4, and 5 year olds in our article.)
+See more choices for strollers for 3, 4 and 5 year olds here.)

 Travel system compatibility